Subzy132/Engineering-130/README.md

 - Keep it under 90 secs
 - Try to not use filler words so you can be clear and concise

+We first had to create our own elevator pitch and then present it in front of our cohort and then we looked back on our recording to see where we could give ourselves feedback.
+We took this feedback on board and then presented the pitch to a smaller group and the trainer also gave us feedback and we then came up with our final versions.
+There is still room for improvement but it includes everything I have achieved and gives a little insight into my background.

+Hi, My name is Subhaan Hussain, I am a Junior DevOps Engineer for Sparta global.
+I have recently proudly achieved a Software engineering degree.
+My background has always been incredibly technical as I have studied IT in sixth form and I carried out work experience in an independent design consultancy called chapmanBDSP as an IT technician.
+Here I gained valuable DevOps skills like Team-work and professionalism.
+My goal is to work my way up from being a junior to a senior DevOps engineer where I can put my technical skills to use.
+It is clear to see I have a genuine passion for tech and the way the world is advancing i would like to be a part of this innovative industry.

 ### What is Agile?

 ![image](https://user-images.githubusercontent.com/115165978/194592614-35f0844a-e73c-49e3-85cc-c63c8d2d44e0.jpeg)